 For example, maybe you’re a plumber and you charge for time and materials.
 While you might “close the deal” on the phone, your website can be the place where people find you and you do much of your selling.

-Or maybe you have a membership site that teaches people how to do Facebook Ads.
+Or maybe you have a coaching site and you teach people how to do Facebook Ads.

-Or you’re a consultant who helps local businesses create their websites.
+Or maybe you’re a consultant who helps local businesses create their websites.

 Each of these examples are services that you can start an online business with.